-Going lean brings long-term payoffs by John Torinus:
+Going lean brings long-term payoffs [the broken link was removed] by John Torinus:

 The immediate paybacks come in the form of saved space, less distance traveled, fewer handoffs, faster throughput, lower inventories and man-hours saved.

 I would state the authors next point differently.
 The early successes provide resources to invest in making large more fundamental changes to the organization.
 Those successes also help convince people these lean ideas have merit.
 Dilbert does a good job of illustrating how many workers feel about the latest words spoken by their management.
 Without visible success expecting employees to believe the new management practices is unwise.

 Lean manufacturing focuses on eliminating waste which given the systemic view of lean thinking leads directly to improved “quality.”
 Defects are a clear waste and identified as such by Ohno.
 Thus eliminating waste includes improving quality in many ways: reduced defects, quicker response to the market, reduction in the need to dispose of excess inventory…

 Eliminating non-value added steps and reducing handoffs reduces waste directly and also eliminates potential errors thus improving quality.
 Poor quality results in products that customers return which is more waste.
 Poka Yoke is a great example of a tool that eliminates waste by preventing errors thus reducing waste and improving quality.

 Toyota definitely sees the recent problems they have experienced resulting in huge recalls as waste that illustrates a failure that must be corrected.
 The waste is brought home in the form of increased costs Toyota must bear, but the waste is also visited upon their customers.
 Eliminating waste anywhere in the value chain is important, not just that internal to your organization – which again ties directly to quality improvement.